iAlexeyProkhorov/Baroque.DiscountRules.HasOneProduct/README.md

 # Friendly Has One Product

+Hello everyone👋!
+Today I want to represent you plugin with some special features.
-'Friendly Has One Product' is almost same as [nopCommerce standard 'HasOneProduct' plugin](https://www.nopcommerce.com/en/has-one-product-discount-requirement-rule), but have more friendly user interface.
+'Friendly Has One Product' is same as [nopCommerce standard 'HasOneProduct' plugin](https://www.nopcommerce.com/en/has-one-product-discount-requirement-rule), but it has more friendly user interface.

-One time I need to add 'Has One Product' requirement rule to discount and has bit shock when see the plugin interface.
+One time I need to add 'Has One Product' requirement rule to discount and have bit shock when see the plugin interface.
 It's pretty minimalistic, but it's hard to parse single text row by your eyes when you need to change something.
-For example: `1,5,7:1,8:1-3,100:2-3,100500:2,1115678:3-5,123456:5 and so on.`
+For example: `1,5,7:1,8:1-3,100:2-3,100500:2,1115678:3-5,123456:5` and so on.
 This plugin should make this work simpler, because now you can edit discount requirement products in grid.

 ### Here is plugin interface.